algosup/2023-2024-project-5-flutter-team-5/documents/Specification/TechnicalSpecification.md

 # Deliverable

-The team is tasked with making the front end of a recruitment application to facilitate the recruitment between companies and jobseekers.
+The team is tasked with making the front end of a recruitment application to facilitate the recruitment between companies and job-seekers.

 ## Details